abyanmajid/notes/notes_(093855E)_bachelor_of_advanced_computing/DATA2902_S2_2024/week-2-measures-of-performance.md

 $$\displaystyle P(S^-|D^+)=\frac{c}{a+c}$$

-**True positive (TP) rate:** The probability the test is positive, given the subject actually has the disease
+**True positive (TP) rate / Sensitivity / Recall:** The probability the test is positive, given the subject actually has the disease

 $$P(S^+|D^+)=\frac{a}{a+c}$$